gauravpatil97886/-BraverryShopProject/README.md

 # Brewery Review System

 This project creates a web application using Django, HTML, CSS, Bootstrap, and Brewery APIs to search breweries by city and allow users to add reviews.
 The application also includes user authentication functionalities.
-The project is hosted and deployed on [GitHub](https://github.com/gauravpatil97886/BraverryShopProject) and [MY Site](https://gaurav97.pythonanywhere.com/).
+The project is hosted and deployed ond [MY Site](https://gaurav97.pythonanywhere.com/).

 ## Features